 It’s not just passengers who can be injured.
 Employees who work on the rails or the trains can also get injured.
 Some of the most common injuries Long Island Rail Road employees suffer include:

 - Broken bones

 - Chemical exposure-related injuries, such as lung cancer, from exposure to welding fumes, chemical solvents, and Benzene

 - Asbestos exposure-related injuries, such as mesothelioma and asbestosis

 Railroad employees are covered by the Federal Employer’s Liability Act, which was enacted in 1908.
 Under this act, employees are covered for virtually all injuries they may sustain, so long the worker can prove their work on the railroad contributed to their injury.
 This means workers must be able to prove that LIRR/MTA, a coworker, a faulty piece of equipment or another agent at work contributed to the injury.

 Because these types of claims can become extremely complicated, it’s important to speak with a railroad lawyer in Long Island to help you build your case.

 Speak with a Long Island Railroad Injury Attorney Today

-If you have been injured as either a passenger or worker of LIRR, you have legal rights.
+If you have been injured as either a passenger or a worker of LIRR, you have legal rights.
 At TonaLaw, we can help you get the compensation you deserve.
 We always offer free case evaluations, during which we will evaluate the strength of your case and any settlement offer you may have received.